p2kmgcl/redux-scalable/README.md

   - [Inject action fragments](#inject-action-fragments)
 - [Creating new action fragments](#creating-new-action-fragments)

-__API index__

-For information about the API check [the index.d.ts file](./src/index.d.ts), which keeps all the typing and the updated docs.
-Note that you do not need Typescript for using the library, this files can be read and processed by many editors.
+> __For information about the API check [the index.d.ts file](./src/index.d.ts)__, which keeps all
+> the typing and the updated docs.
+Note that you do not need Typescript for using the library, this
+> files can be read and processed by many editors.

 ## Assumptions